jamienear/CoMP-MRS/README.md

 ### Jan 5 2025

 First alpha version of the new reader.
-Tested the 'combined data loading' on Bruker sets between DP01-DP19.
 Main innovations compared to the 'old' reader are:

 - TX freqs for PV6 onwards are explicitly stored separately for metabolite and ref scans. headerACQP.BF1 is identical to headerMethod.PVM_FrqWork (and is slightly different from headerMethod.PVM_FrqRef).
 For PV6 onwards, I am now reading txfrq_ref and txfrq from these two fields and shift the time-domain signals accordingly (but see open questions below)
 - Center frequency is *explicitly* stored in the headers from PV6 onwards so I am reading it out and using it to calculate the ppm axis - mostly it's been 4.7 so we'll assume that for PV5 too.
 For compatibility with the other FID-A functions, we should probably store this centerfreq value in the FID-A header?
 (Note: I don't think we should end up with different ppm axes for ref and metabolite scans, so I'm just using the frequency shifts from above)

+I have tested the 'combined data loading' on Bruker sets between DP01-DP32 (with updated test suite).
+Most test datasets I've tried load without error (except DP22 and DP23 when trying to load in 'combined' mode, because don't have a `fid` file - I suppose this is because it's a non-standard sSPECIAL sequence?
+We can either let this throw an error or re-direct the function to open the `ser` file).

-All test datasets I've tried load without error and appear reasonable, but some doubts remain:
+Visual inspection of the combined data has appeared reasonable, but some doubts remain:

 - DP17 doesn't seem to be shifted right (residual water at 6.4 ppm?), so I am not totally certain I have the frequency/shift referencing nailed perfectly.
-- Some datasets (DP15, DP16) have NAA appear to the left of 2.01 ppm (e.g. 1.88, 1.95 ppm), but the residual water is where it should be.
+- Some datasets (DP15, DP16, DP27) have NAA appear to the left of 2.01 ppm (e.g. 1.88, 1.95 ppm), but the residual water is where it should be.
 I was tearing my head out whether I'm calculating the ppm axis wrong, but I now think it's a temperature effect?
 Unfortunately the spreadsheet does not have the temperature for these two DPs.
 - I was also under the impression that PV6 onwards *always* store a combined reference scan, but that does not appear to be the case (DP05, DP08, DP09, DP10, DP15, DP16, DP17, DP18)

+I have, so far, not visually inspected the output of the 'uncombined' (raw) data loading.

 ### Jan 3, 2025 (GO)